 "I've never in my life worked just for a salary," Miss Rafferty said.
-"I worked in a convent for many years, and my ambition is to represent the mentally retard-
+"I worked in a convent for many years, and my ambition is to represent the mentally retarded and to do good."

-For thirteen years.
-Miss Ratlert, was a member of the Sisters, Servants of the immaculate.
-Heart of Mary.
+For thirteen years, Miss Rafterty was a member of the Sisters, Servants of the Immaculate Heart of Mary.
 As a nun, she served as an administrator and teacher in parochial schools.